dinikifo/llm-assisted-projects/README.md

 This folder is created for hosting interesting yet very small projects not large enough to be held as standalone projects.

+25.12.2025: inclusion of a small b-tree data structure in node.js (btree.zip)

 ## License